sendblue-api/sendblue-api.github.io/docs/outbound.md

 | 5003 | Server Rate Exceeded |
 | 10001 | message failed to send |
 | 10002 | failed to resolve message status |

+## Limits

+Messages sent using Sendblue must be less than 18996 characters in length.
+If you have larger requirements we recommend breaking the message up into several, smaller messages.

 ## Useful Information